 • Spanish: Él enseña inglés

-• Portuguese: Ele ensina inglês
+• Brazilian Portuguese: Ele ensina inglês

 • Italian: Lui insegna inglese